yoshuawuyts/wassette/README.md

-# weld-mcp-server
+# wassette

-Weld is a secure and open source MCP server that runs on top of WebAssembly (Wasm).
+Wassette is a secure and open source MCP server that runs on top of WebAssembly (Wasm).
 It is designed to securely execute untrusted tools by embedding a Wasm runtime and applying capability-based policies to control access to system resources.
 It uses the sandboxing and abstraction provided by the Wasm [Component Model](https://github.com/WebAssembly/component-model) to ensure tools can be executed safely and easily without compromising the host system.

 Please read the rest of the README for more background, but the TL;DR is this:

-`weld` essentially acts as a _virtual MCP server_, with built-in observability, resource quotas, and handles infrastructure complexity automatically.
+`wassette` essentially acts as a _virtual MCP server_, with built-in observability, resource quotas, and handles infrastructure complexity automatically.

+> Note: The name "Wassette" is a play on the word "Wasm" and "Cassette" - a magnetic tape used to store audio,  and is pronounced "Wass-ette".

 ## 🚩 Purpose